Why join a fraternity?

 Visit the official Kappa Sigma website to learn more about this 130-year-old fraternity.
 This site contains information on the more than 200 chapters and colonies across the United States, Canada, and the 168,000 alumni and undergraduates that represent them.

-Rush Recommendation Form
+Recruitment Recommendation Form

-Chi Rush Interest Survey
+Chi Recruitment Interest Survey

 Purdue Greek Life

 Visit the Greek Life home page to learn about Fraternity Rush at Purdue.